DominicBurkart/wikipedia-revisions/README.md

 ## Configuration Notes
 The above information is sufficient for you to run the program.
 The information below is useful for optimization.

-- if you're using an SSD, set the concurrent-reads to a higher number (e.g. the number of CPU cores).
+- if you're using an SSD, set `--num-subprocesses` to a higher number (e.g. the number of CPU cores).
 - this program is I/O heavy and relies on the OS's [page cache](https://en.wikipedia.org/wiki/Page_cache).
 Having a few gigabytes of free memory for the cache to use will improve I/O throughput.
 - using an SSD provides substantial benefits for this program, by increasing I/O speed and eliminating needle-moving cost.
 - if writing to a database stored on an external drive, run the program in a directory on a different drive than the database (and ideally the OS).
 The wikidump is downloaded into the current directory, so putting them on a different disk than the output database avoids throughput and needle-moving issues.
 As an example configuration, here is the command that I used to process the revisions into a local postgres database using two external drives (an SSD, and a larger HDD that holds the output database).
 The `nohup` command prevents the command from stopping if the terminal process that spawned it is closed, and the output is saved in nohup.out.
 The tail program outputs the contents of nohup.out to the screen for monitoring.
 The flags are optimized for writing to a postgres database (which supports multi-value inserts) and take advantage of SSD's fast non-sequential reads using concurrent-reads.